varnish/zipnish/ui/README.md

 #####Solution Process#####

 1. Mimic API calls for ZipKin inside Flask interface.
-2. Run the UI without API calls
+2. Run the UI without API calls.
 3. Connect each API call one by one with Flask interface.